puneethabm/puneetha-python-template/project_docs/PROJECT_STRUCTURE.md

 |           └── hotfix.md -> Hotfix branch pull request template
 |
 ├── dist -> Generated egg files -> Not committed to git
 |
+├── scratch -> Random adhoc stuff - Not committed to git
+|
 ├── auto_generated -> Auto Generate documents - Not committed to git
 ├── ├── docstrings  -> Docstrings -> Not committed to git